|"A great credit card for those with Amazon Prime membership."|

 This credit card comes with one of the strongest bonuses around, as far as no-annual-fee credit cards are concerned.
 If you are approved, you are instantly granted a $70 Amazon gift card.
 Most other credit cards have welcome offers that require you to spend a certain amount of money on the card in a short period of time.
 With the Amazon Prime Rewards Visa Signature Card, you are rewarded simply for opening your account.

 The Amazon Prime Rewards Visa Signature Card is only available to Amazon Prime members.
 As of the writing of this article, this membership costs $99 per year.
-Students can get a 6-month free trail, cutting the first year cost in half.
+Students can get a 6-month free trial, cutting the first year cost in half.

 How Does the Amazon Prime Rewards Visa Signature Card Compare to Other Credit Cards?